s-nunez/admiral-cloud-connector/README.md

 Create Backenduser with e-mail, first-name, last-name and Security group the user has in AdmiralCloud.
 The E-Mail must be the same the user is using in Admiralcloud.
 If the User is Admin, the Securitygroup is ignored but must be set to random number (e.g. 13)

+# TYPO3 editor permissions

+To enable editors for AdmiralCloud functions, please add at least the following permission:

+## Mounts & Workspaces

+* Add "AdmiralCloud" to the list of accessible FileMounts
+* Fileoperation permissions / File: check permission for [addFileViaAdmiralCloud]

+## optional

+Allow cropping tool for AdmiralCloud images: check permission for (tx_admiralcloudconnector_crop) on tab „Access Lists“ / „Allowed excludefields” in “File Reference”.

 # known bugs
 * InstallSlot for Storage SQL isnt working, so the SQL need to run manually

+### TODO documentation
+* add information about authentification / security groups